 Alexandra are the champions of the Barbados Cricket Association’s Republic Bank Right Star Sir Everton Weekes Under-13 Competition.
-They defeated Combermere by 7 wickets in the final at Kensington Oval this afternoon.
+They defeated Combermere by 7 wickets in the final at Kensington Oval

 The St Peter school led by Rikeem Headley won the title after losing to the lads from Waterford in 2011 and 2012.
 Combermere batted first and were dismissed for 111.

 The pitch had plenty bounce and this was cleverly used by the Alexandra captain who took 5 wickets for 11 runs from 7 overs with 3 maidens with his off-spin.